Y0Coss/docs-fork/pages/web_cloud/email_and_collaborative_solutions/microsoft_office/office_csp1/guide.en-gb.md

 ## Objective

-There are several advantages to subscribing to the OVHcloud **Microsoft 365 Apps for Business** or **Microsoft 365 Apps for Enterprise** offers.
+There are several advantages to subscribing to the OVHcloud offers **Microsoft 365 Apps for Business** or **Microsoft 365 Apps for Enterprise**.
 Billing is monthly and you can use one licence for 5 PCs/Macs, 5 tablets and 5 smartphones.

 Your Microsoft 365 licences are collected into a group, also called `Service`.
 An Apps for Business licence group can contain up to 300 licences, an Apps for Enterprise licence group is unlimited.